-the reason why that gas was, or may be Non-Specification Gas;
+the reason why that gas was or may be Non-Specification Gas;

-the likely period of time during which Non-Specification Gas was, or may be taken at a Delivery Point; and
+the likely period of time during which Non-Specification Gas was or may be injected at a Receipt Point, or taken at a Delivery Point; and

 the nature and extent of the deviation from the Gas Specification.

 If the Interconnected Party becomes aware or suspects that Non-Specification Gas has flowed at a Delivery Point, it will notify First Gas as soon as practicable and, to the extent it can, provide the information referred to in section 6.4.
-First Gas will then promptly notify all Shippers of that event (or suspected event) via OATIS together with the information provided to it.
+First Gas will then promptly notify all Shippers and interconnected parties (including the Interconnected Party) of that event (or suspected event) via OATIS together with a summary of the information provided to it.

-Subject to section 6.7, First Gas, upon receiving a reasonable written request from the Interconnected Party, shall exercise the rights referred to in section 6.2(b) and publish a report on OATIS setting out its findings.
-First Gas shall have no liability to the Interconnected Party in connection with the exercise by First Gas under this section 6.6, of its rights under section 6.2(b).
+Subject to section 6.7, First Gas, upon receiving a written request from the Interconnected Party (acting reasonably), shall exercise the rights referred to in section 6.2(c) and publish a summary report on OATIS setting out its findings.
+First Gas shall have no liability to the Interconnected Party in connection with the manner in which First Gas exercises its rights referred to in section 6.2(c) pursuant to section 6.6.

-First Gas shall not be obliged to exercise the rights referred to in section 6.2(b) pursuant to a request from the Interconnected Party (or any other Interconnected Party or Shipper) more frequently than once every 9 Months.
+First Gas shall not be obliged to exercise the rights referred to in section 6.2(c) in respect of a Receipt Point pursuant to a request from the Interconnected Party where such request is not reasonable in the circumstances or First Gas considers (whether as a result of its prior exercise of such rights or otherwise) that exercising such rights will not provide it with any new relevant information.

-First Gas will install and maintain equipment at each Delivery Point to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.
+First Gas will install and maintain equipment at each Delivery Point under this Agreement to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.

+Capped Amounts means the amounts specified in section 16.4(a) and (b) (as adjusted in accordance with section 16.5 as applicable);

-Reasonable and Prudent Operator or RPO means, in relation to the performance of obligations under this Agreement, the application by the relevant Party of that degree of diligence, prudence and foresight reasonably and ordinarily exercised by experienced operators engaged in the same line of business under the same or similar circumstances and conditions having due consideration to the interests of the other users of the Transmission System;
+Reasonable and Prudent Operator or RPO means, in relation to the performance of obligations under this Agreement, the application by the relevant Party of that degree of diligence, prudence and foresight reasonably and ordinarily exercised by experienced operators engaged in the same line of business under the same or similar circumstances and conditions having due regard to the other interconnected parties and Shippers who also use the Transmission System to inject, convey or receive Gas and First Gas;

 LIABILITIES